ydsingh/alexa/tools/APL Design Toolkit/README.md

 # System Requirements

 * Sketch version 55.2 or higher.
 Download Sketch [here](https://www.sketch.com/)

+**Note:** There is currently an issue with Sketch version 58 and our library.
+If you’ve updated already, the recommended workaround is to downgrade back to Sketch version 57.

 * Anima Sketch plugin (free) in order for the library to work.
 Download Anima [here](https://www.animaapp.com/).

 # Installation Instructions